orion1024/pia-discord-bot/coding_instructions.md

 5. **Code Generation:** Cody generates the code based on the approved suggestions.
 6. **Testing and Validation:** I test the generated code to ensure it meets the requirements.
 If issues arise, we iterate with Cody to resolve them.
 7. **Documentation:** Document the implemented code and any decisions made during the step.

+## Modularity specifics

+The following modules will be developed :
+- "commons" module that defines shared utilities for other modules
+- Discord primitives to handle link detection
+- Content primitives to fetch raw source data
+- Summarization primitives that will use the source data to generate the summary
+- Target primitives that will use the summary to generate the target content

+The intended modularity can be achieved by using standard methods for high-level data handling, which take as one of their parameter a function to handle low-level data handling.
+For instance, the module to fetch the raw data could use a high-level function which :
+1. fetch the raw data using the passed function.
+The function will be different for each website.
+2. parse the raw data in a common format (defined in the commons module), independent of the website, which will allow the next modules to handle it seemlessly.
+Apply this principle to all modules.

+The project will start with YouTube for source, Claude for the summarization, and Coda for the target.

+All strings that are used to post content on Discord or Coda will be stored in a single file named "strings.py".
+Methods specific to a platform should be stored in a specific file named after the platform.

 ## Steps